johannschopplich/nuxt-prepare/docs/guide/getting-started.md

 # Getting Started

-## Why `nuxt-prepare`?
+## Why Nuxt Prepare?

-**Wait!** Why do I need `nuxt-prepare`, you may ask?
+**Wait!** Why do I need Nuxt Prepare, you may ask?
 Well, you can't run asynchronous code in your Nuxt configuration file.
-This is where `nuxt-prepare` comes into play.
+This is where Nuxt Prepare comes into play.
 It allows you to run synchronous or asynchronous code before building your Nuxt application.
 This can be useful for:

 - Fetching data from an API
 - Creating a global state that is available to all components, composables, etc.
 - Running scripts to validate your environment and e.g. fail early in CI/CD pipelines

-This guide will walk you through the steps to get started with `nuxt-prepare`.
+This guide will walk you through the steps to get started with Nuxt Prepare.

-## Step 1: Install `nuxt-prepare`
+## Step 1: Install Nuxt Prepare

 ```bash
 npx nuxi@latest module add prepare
 ```

-## Step 2: Use `nuxt-prepare`
+## Step 2: Use the `nuxt-prepare` Module

 Add `nuxt-prepare` to your Nuxt configuration: